topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment/README.md

 > *"The company is bleeding cash but margins are fat."*

-Using massive, closed-source models (like GPT-4o) via API to process millions of live streaming posts is also incredibly slow and prohibitively expensive.
+Using massive, closed-source models, like GPT-4o, via API to process millions of live streaming posts is also incredibly slow and prohibitively expensive.

 **The Solution: Teacher-Student Knowledge Distillation**

-A large "Teacher" model (`gpt-4o-mini`) generates a high-quality, perfectly formatted dataset of financial reasoning.
-Apple's **MLX** framework is then used to fine-tune a small, fast "Student" model (**Qwen-2.5 0.5B Instruct**) on an M-series Mac.
+A large "Teacher" model, `gpt-4o-mini`, generates a high-quality, perfectly formatted dataset of financial reasoning.
+Apple's **MLX** framework is then used to fine-tune a small, fast "Student" model, **Qwen-2.5 0.5B Instruct**, on an M-series Mac.

 The result is a **local, highly specialized financial AI** that integrates directly into an Apache Kafka and PySpark pipeline — outputting deterministic JSON trading signals at zero recurring API cost.